TL;DR

 However, fluency develops over time.
 The more exposure learners have to English, the more naturally their thoughts will flow in the language.
 Expecting to communicate as easily as in your native language is an unfair and unrealistic expectation.

 When we consider how much we’ve read and listened to in our native language, it’s not realistic to expect (at least in the short-term) the same level of fluency in another language.
-Different languages have different patterns, sayings, etc. Therefore, it’s more logical to continuously deepen your understanding of the target language instead of attempt to use your native language as a reference point.
+Different languages have different patterns, sayings, etc. Therefore, it’s more logical to continuously deepen your understanding of the target language instead of attempting to use your native language as a reference point.

 Jennifer’s Advice for English Learners